-- A. Sanitary piping shall be extended from fixtures, appliances, etc., to the existing sanitary sewer.
-Verify location, size and elevation of the existing line before performing work and notify the Architect if discrepancies are noted. - B. Lab waste and vent piping below floor to their connections to the existing piping sanitary in the second floor ceiling.
-Verify location, size and elevation of the existing lines before performing work and notify the Architect if discrepancies are noted. - C. Connections and core drilling through the third floor shall be coordinated with the owner.
-Work shall be performed during off hours in the second floor.
-The second floor shall be brought back to its original occupied condition at the end of each weekend. - D. Waste and vent piping within the building, above ground shall be schedule 40 PVC with glued fittings rated for DWV service.
-Provide 2 hour fire rated fire wrap for all piping within return air plenums.
-Alternately, piping may be cast iron with no-hub fittings or DWV copper where it is located in plenum spaces.
+- A. Sanitary and vent piping shall be extended from fixtures, appliances, etc., to the existing sanitary and vent systems sewer.
+Verify location, size and elevation of the existing line before performing work and notify the Architect if discrepancies are noted. - B. Storm water piping shall be extended from new and existing roof drains to the existing storm water system.
+Verify location, size and elevation of the existing line before performing work and notify the Architect if discrepancies are noted. - C. Condensate piping shall be extended from the air handling unit to discharge over an existing floor drain.